Selfdb-io/selfdb-expo-app/README.md

 # SelfDB Expo Integration

 > To use this app you must have a SelfDB instance running locally or remotely.
 > Don’t have SelfDB yet?
-Grab a license at <https://selfdb.io> and follow the installation guide on our website.
+Grab a your selfhostable copy <https://selfdb.io> and follow the installation guide on our website.

 ## Project Overview
 This Expo React Native application demonstrates how to use **SelfDB** as the backend while following mobile best-practices.
 It ships with: